 Often, you don’t know what is around the distant bend, but you travel along anyway, trusting that you will reach your destination.

 This capture was from our hike to Dragon’s Tooth.
 I liked that there were two ways around the obstacle in our path.
-Neither of them were the right way or the wrong way.
-Either way we ended up at our destination.
+Neither of them was the right way or the wrong way.
+Either way, we ended up at our destination.